 Repeat until satisfied.

-One of the most important steps I take is to not use a “loaf” pan that keeps the meat cooking in its own fat; I use a baking dish which allows the fat to fall away from the meat.
-So rather than having the meat sit in fat – the fat melts out, leaving just pure meatloaf yumminess with lots of good crust.
+One of the most important steps I take is to not use a “loaf” pan that keeps the meat cooking in its own fat; I use a baking dish that allows the fat to fall away from the meat.
+So rather than having the meat sit in fat - the fat melts out, leaving just pure meatloaf yumminess with lots of good crust.

 See that crusty goodness?